djjtyn/WhatGame/README.md

 # Overview
 For my third milestone project I have chosen to create a video game review website called WhatGame.
 On this website users can view, add, edit and delete video game reviews.
-Users can also add gaming platforms which get logged to a database which can be used for game reviews.
+Users can also add gaming platforms which get logged to a database which can then be used for game reviews.
 There is a 'Top Rated' option in the navigation bar which, upon clicking, will show the user the ten top most rated games within the site's game reviews collection.
 This site has full CRUD functionality for game reviews.
 This project has been deployed to Heroku and can be found here: https://ms3whatgame.herokuapp.com/
 # Website URL
 # UX
 This website is designed for fans of video games.
 It is designed to help video game players choose their next video game